 “So… uh, is it normal for people to wear such outfits in your world?”
 Lady Kaguya hinted as my attention was drawn towards a group of girls dancing in rhythm like they were rehearsing for a concert.

 “Uh… not really.
 That’s for a special occasion,” I quickly responded.

 “What about that?
 His weapon certainly looks impractical.
 I thought you said that there weren’t giant monsters here?”
 She pointed to a group of armored men with swords bigger than their bodies.

 “And how do you explain… that?”
 Lastly, she pointed to a trio of mostly naked buff guys in speedos.
 The only other attire was a strange brown mask covering their heads, as the three of them appeared to be embracing while flexing for a photo op.

-“That’s… never mind.
+“That’s the buff Dug-… never mind.
 I give up.
 Can we just move on?”
 I beat myself over the head, trying to dismiss the meme that those guys had dressed up as.
 In any case, why was an anime convention the first thing that popped into my head about my previous world?
 Certainly, it had been a big part of my interests, but to have it weigh so heavily in my subconscious was…

 “Eh?
 You don’t find this completely bizarre?”
 I was surprised that she wasn’t turned away by the ‘uniqueness’.
 Otaku interests weren’t exactly widely accepted by normal people in my previous world.

 “Did you think I wouldn’t be open-minded after experiencing the minds of not one, but two, otherworlders?”
 Lady Kaguya let out a snicker.
 “I even discovered that Wen Zhi had a thing for priestess robes.”